kilipan/nasin-toki/README.md

 `mi toki lon kalama pana nanpa kama` - "I will speak in the next podcast episode."

 ### the pseudo-particle `kin`
-`kin` is an additive marker, which describes that a phrase *is* or *is doing* something as well, or has something being done to it as well.
+`kin` is an additive marker, which describes that a phrase *is* or *is doing* something *as well*, or has something being done to it as well.
-It is used very similarly to the English word "too".
+It is used similarly to the English word "too".

 It can be appended like a modifier to any phrase, but cannot occur as a head itself.
 The only exception is in the context-phrase `kin la`, where it marks the whole following sentence as an addition to what was already said.
+It is often preferable to specify more in which way the sentence is *as well*, e.g. with `sama la` ("equivalently", "similarly", ...) or `ante la` ("also, unrelatedly", "on the other hand", ...).

 Examples:
 `jan li ken pona kin` - "People can also be peaceful."